Population Research Center

 Welcome to SNU Population Research Center

-Our research team at Seoul National University, one of the leading academic institutions in South Korea, is conducting an interdisciplinary research project regarding population dynamics and sharing research results globally.
+Our research team at Seoul National University, one of the leading academic institutions in South Korea, conducts interdisciplinary research projects regarding population dynamics and shares research results globally.

-Our ultimate goal is to centralize the team’s position as an Asian hub for disseminating innovative research to a wider global audience and provide guidelines for social policy pertaining to the issue of dynamic population change.
+Our ultimate goal is to centralize the team’s position as an Asian hub for disseminating innovative research to a wider global audience and provide guidelines for social policy on the issue of dynamic population change.

 Our project manager, Bong Joo Lee is a Professor of Social Welfare at Seoul National University.
 He earned his Ph.D. from the School of Social Service Administration at University of Chicago.

 Before joining the faculty of SNU, he taught at Boston University School of Social Work and University of Chicago.
 His research focuses on child indicators, child poverty, child welfare, and social service reform issues.
 Dr. Lee led many development projects of innovative social welfare service programs in Korea.
 One of the projects is ‘We Start’ model, which is a targeted early human capital investment neighborhood program to combat intergenerational transmission of poverty and inequality in Korea.